Martinique New York on Broadway, Curio Collection by Hilton: Homeless shelter

 Children who lived at the hotel had no dedicated play area; The New York Times wrote in 1983 that "the stench of urine and marijuana is everywhere".
 As a result, the hotel's children often used drugs, shoplifted, and harassed bystanders in Herald Square.
 In 1986, Manhattan Community Board 5 provided funding to convert the hotel's former ballroom (which had been used as storage space since 1956) into a play area for the children who were housed there.
 Around the same time, state officials received complaints that families at the Martinique occupied "cramped, subdivided rooms without bathrooms [or] furniture".
-The city government ultimately fined the hotel's owners in 1988 after finding that the guestrooms had been divided into cubicles of as small as 9 by 12 ft.
+The city government ultimately fined the hotel's owners in 1988 after finding that the guest rooms had been divided into cubicles of as small as 9 by 12 ft.
 The hotel lacked in-room telephones, heat, running water, or elevator service, and the facade had become extremely shabby.
 The hotel's owners also removed asbestos from the lobby in 1987, but city officials had not authorized the work.

 After the administration of U.S. president Ronald Reagan threatened to withdraw $70 million in federal funding, in 1988, mayor Ed Koch announced that he would close 46 welfare hotels within two years.
 The first of these hotels to close was the Martinique, which stopped accepting guests at the beginning of September 1988.
 Subsequently, the New York City government began relocating 443 families from the hotel.
 The hotel had been closed by the end of December 1988, and the last homeless families had left the Martinique by the beginning of the next month.
 The displaced families were relocated to permanent apartments in other shelters; units in New York City Housing Authority developments; apartments that the city government had renovated; or their own accommodations.
 The hotel's owners were banned from demolishing the hotel or converting it to another use because of a New York City law that sought to preserve single room occupancy hotels.
 The owners, who wished to market the space to Koreatown merchants, sought an exemption from the law.